swarup-p/VSD_Physical_Design_Workshop/README.md

 ### Design Setup Stage

-Now, to initiate design setup stage which creates directory structure for the runs, use command,
+To initiate design setup stage which creates directory structure for the runs, use command,

 	prep -design `name_of_the_design_folder`

 ![](/snapshots_lab_session/Day1/D1_lab_design_setup_stage1.JPG)

-Design setup stage uses configuration file that contains parameters to prepare a run, a path to this configuration file is also shown here.
+Design setup stage uses configuration file that contains parameters to prepare a run, path of the configuration file is also shown here.

 ### Synthesis